aewshopping/arthropods/README.md

 2. Download this html file.
 Using MS word open this html file to automatically import it.
 3. Find and replace any page break markers (I have used `~pagebreak~` for this).
 4. Find and replace `"` with `"`, and `'` with `'`, to use the Word smart quotes replacer thing.
 This appears more reliable that using the markdown it similar functionality.
+5. I also found that my markdown it engine missed a few italics so I did a word find `\_(*)\_` and replace with `\1` (+ format = italic) to bulk update - you need to select the `use wildcards` option in the Word dialogue box.
-5. Copy the sections of the imported Word file into your template book `.docx` document.
+6. Copy the sections of the imported Word file into your template book `.docx` document.
-6. Create pdf and make sure that fonts are embedded.
+7. Create pdf and make sure that fonts are embedded.

 ## My gotchas